telerik/kendo-react-inputs/docs/slider/overview.md

     );
 ```

 The `fixedTickWidth` property sets the width between each two ticks along the track.
 Its value must be set in pixels.
 When the property is enabled, the component gets resized to fit all ticks with the corresponding width.
-If no `fixedTickWidth` properties is defined, the component adjusts the size of the ticks in a way that the sum matches the actual size of the component.
+If the `fixedTickWidth` property is not set, the component adjusts the size of the ticks in a way that the sum matches the actual size of the component.

 ```html
   <div id="app"></div>